Lviv Oblast: Climate

 The climate of Lviv Oblast is moderately cool and humid.
-The average January temperatures range from -7 °C in the Carpathians to -3 C in the Dniester and San River valleys while in July the average temperatures are from 14–15 C in the Carpathians to 16–17 C in Roztocze and 19 °C in the lower part of the Dniester valley.
+The average January temperatures range from -7 °C in the Carpathians to -3 C in the Dniester and San River valleys while in July the average temperatures are from 14–15 C in the Carpathians to 16–17 C in Roztochchia and 19 °C in the lower part of the Dniester valley.
 The average annual precipitation is 600–650 mm in the lowlands, 650–750 mm in the highlands and up to 1000 mm in the Carpathians, with the majority of precipitation occurring in summer.
 Prolonged droughts are uncommon, while strong rainfalls can cause floods in river valleys.
 Severe winds during storms can also cause damage, especially in the highlands.
 The climate is favourable for the cultivation of sugar beets, winter wheat, flax, rye, cabbage, apples, and for dairy farming.
 It is still too cold to successfully cultivate maize, sunflower, grapes, melon, watermelon or peaches in Lviv Oblast.
 In the Carpathians conditions are favourable for Alpine skiing 3–4 months a year.